Databitss/VideoCaptioning/README.md

-My research (thesis Bachelor's degree) creates a new ViViT-based video feature extraction architecture that has 3.5x lower GFLOPs by reducing the quadratic complexity of self-attention compared to Factorized Dot-Product Attention (the lightest ViViT model) with comparable performance with all ViViT models based on CIDEr scores in video captioning tasks.
+Creates a new ViViT-based video feature extraction architecture that has 3.5x lower GFLOPs by reducing the quadratic complexity of self-attention compared to Factorized Dot-Product Attention (the lightest ViViT model) with comparable performance with all ViViT models based on CIDEr scores in video captioning tasks.

 cite the original paper:
 ```